 Iceland and the United Kingdom (UK) enjoy a close relationship which is today based primarily on the EEA Agreement.
 Upon exiting the EU, the UK will no longer be a party to this Agreement.
 The UK’s withdrawal from the EU will therefore have a direct impact on all participants in the EEA, including Iceland.

-The Withdrawal Agreement negotiated by the UK and the EU provides for a transition or implementation period in which EU rules and international agreements, including the EEA, will continue to apply to the UK after the UK’s departure from the EU in March 2019 and until the end of 2020 with a possibility for extention.
+The Withdrawal Agreement negotiated by the UK and the EU provides for a transition or implementation period in which EU rules and international agreements, including the EEA, will continue to apply to the UK after the UK’s departure from the EU and until the end of 2020 with a possibility for extention.
 Iceland underlines the importance of the continued application of EEA rules between the EEA EFTA States (Iceland, Liechtenstein and Norway) and the UK during such a period.

 In addition, arrangements will be agreed between the EEA EFTA States and the UK concerning withdrawal issues which fall under the EEA (e.g. citizens’ rights).
 These arrangements will mirror those contained in the Withdrawal Agreement between the UK and the EU and become applicable at the same time as the Withdrawal Agreement.
 In the event of a no deal situation, Iceland is preparing precautionary measures to protect core interests primarily in relation to citizens‘ rights, trade in goods and aviation.